pitt-crc/user-manual/docs/policies/job-scheduling-policy.md

 #### AssocGrpCPURunMinutesLimit
 There are a few possible reasons for this:

-Your group's usage (CPURunMinutes for a user = num jobs * remaining walltime (in minutes) * cores) has surpassed the limit.
-This should resolve after the time remaining on your groups jobs has gone down, or when they finish.
+- Your group's usage (CPURunMinutes for a user = num jobs * remaining walltime (in minutes) * cores) has surpassed the limit.
+This should resolve after the time remaining on your group's jobs has gone down, or when they finish.
-Your allocation proposal is expired.
+- Your allocation proposal is expired.
 Check this with crc-usage.
 You can submit a new proposal or renew for a standard allocation of 10K service units.
   Your allocation has been spent completely.
-You will need so submit a request for supplemental service units.
+You will need so [submit a request for service units](https://crc.pitt.edu/Pitt-CRC-Allocation-Proposal-Guidelines).
-Temporary extension of your current SU allocation my be granted while submitted proposals are under review, and can be requested by submitting a ticket.
+  A temporary extension of your current SU allocation may be granted while submitted proposals are under review, and can be requested by submitting a ticket.

 #### MaxTRESPerAccount, MaxCpuPerAccount, or MaxGRESPerAccount
 In the table below, the group based CPU (GPUs for the gpu cluster) limits are presented for each QOS walltime length.